A user guide to combining Confluence macros

 Can all Confluence macros be combined?

 Unfortunately, no. Combining macros means placing one macro inside another macro.
-Only some macros allow the placement of other macros within them - these are called Open Box macros.

 We’ve listed which macro belongs to which category below: